RHEcosystemAppEng/rhpam-deployment/openshift/nexusSonatype/README.md

   * [Missing Maven metadata](#missing-maven-metadata)

 # Create production grade Nexus repository
-"Create production grade nexus repo that can act as mirror repo for maven artifactsCreate production grade nexus repo that can act as mirror repo for maven artifacts"
+"Create production grade nexus repo that can act as mirror repo for maven artifacts"

 The reference [nexus-mirror.yaml](./nexus-mirror.yaml) defines a configuration to deploy the Nexus repository manager
 with: